alk-jdemagalhaes/workshop-test/src/exercises/ex02/readme.md

 });
 ```

-- Here, we can see that we need to target the right DOM element with our `screen` selector, then use an action with `userEvent`
+- Here, we can see that we need to target the right DOM element with our `screen` selector, then use an action with redux-saga-test-plan`userEvent`
 - `click` simply clicks on the DOM element, while `type` acts like the user typed in the targeted element.
 - See the doc : https://testing-library.com/docs/dom-testing-library/api-events/